bootcoder/ENV_Scratch_Setup/README.md

 OSX Apps

-- Dash -- Great documentation and snippet management software.
+- [Dash](https://kapeli.com/dash) -- Great documentation and snippet management software.
-- Postman -- Simple easy API exploration tool.
+- [Postman](https://www.getpostman.com/) -- Simple easy API exploration tool.
-- Private Internet Access -- Best $40.00 I spend all year EVERY YEAR.
+- [Private Internet Access](https://www.privateinternetaccess.com/) -- Best $40.00 I spend all year EVERY YEAR.
 Secure INTERNET connection from anywhere as well as an easy bypass to geographical restrictions.
 Moral of the story: I can do banking stuff from open WIFI in Starbucks while streaming a soccer match that is in blackout anywhere outside of the UK.
 All with 0 worries.
-- Flux -- Adjusts the chroma setting of your display based on the time of day.
+- [f.lux](https://justgetflux.com/) -- Adjusts the chroma setting of your display based on the time of day.
-- Dropbox -- Every line of code I've ever written resides in my dropbox.
+- [Dropbox](https://www.dropbox.com/) -- Every line of code I've ever written resides in my dropbox.
 Moral of the story: I can throw my laptop out the window and give 0 cares.
 - Chrome Extensions
   - colorzilla -- Helpful color picker.
   - currently -- Nice new tab page, clean and useful